 Data

-The empirical approach used in the first section of this paper is to estimate a standard hedonic model specification that starts with controls for the physical characteristics of the building and land.Again, t Table 2 provides a description of the base variables used in the study.
+The empirical approach used in the first section of this paper is to estimate a standard hedonic model specification that starts with controls for the physical characteristics of the building and land.
+Using the distribution for a range of vintages and physical attributes, for the USA as a whole, a proto-typical home was identified.
+Observations were collected as close to this prototype as possible in age, size, lot size, number of bedrooms and baths.
+Again, the focus of the analysis could then be on the location and property tax variables, where a larger stratification was sought.

+Table 2 provides a description of the base variables used in the study.
 The single-family transaction (no condominiums) data is collected from Multiple Listing Services (MLS) from May through September of 2019.
-Table 3, which provides the summary statistics, shows that the sample is restricted to include only transactions with similar lot sizes, square feet and the number of baths (key variables used for the hedonic regression).
-This is to help improve comparability across widely different locations.
+Table 3, which provides the summary statistics with key variables used for the hedonic regression.
 In total, there are slightly more than 2,900 observed transactions with a large stratification by property tax rates.
 The average sales price of this sample is approximately $357,000.
 Table 4 shows the average property tax rate across a variety of buckets.
 It shows that, on average, higher property tax rates are associated with lower house prices.
 For example, house prices in locations with the lowest property tax rates (less than 0.5 percent) have an average price of $438,483, while house prices in locations with the highest property rates (2.7 percent or higher) have an average price is $242,520 dollars.
 Table 5 with Log natural percentage effects roughly corresponds to the concept presented in Exhibit 1 above.

 Results